ylikollikas/Vagabond/README.md

 This work is licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License][cc-by-nc-sa].

-You can take a look at the [load order library](https://loadorderlibrary.com/lists/ylik-list) to see what the list containts.
+You can take a look at the [load order library](https://loadorderlibrary.com/lists/ylik-list) to see what the list contains.